Deep Space Research Platform

 12.1 Defense in Depth

-Layer 1: Network ├── Security group: SSH restricted to operator IP ├── HTTP/HTTPS open (required for public website) └── Gunicorn bound to 127.0.0.1 only Layer 2: TLS ├── Let's Encrypt certificate (auto-renewal) ├── HTTP → HTTPS redirect (Nginx) └── HSTS implied by redirect Layer 3: Nginx ├── X-Frame-Options: DENY ├── X-Content-Type-Options: nosniff ├── Referrer-Policy: strict-origin-when-cross-origin ├── Dotfile access denied (blocks .git, .env) └── /api/ disallowed in robots.txt Layer 4: Application ├── Flask debug=False in production ├── SECRET_KEY via environment variable ├── No user input to SQL queries (read-only web interface) ├── Parameterized SQL in all ingestion scripts └── NASA API key via environment variable Layer 5: Data ├── SQLite WAL mode (crash consistency) ├── Source provenance on every row ├── .gitignore excludes .db files and .env └── No PII in any data table Layer 6: Cloud ├── S3 bucket: all public access blocked ├── S3 versioning: protects against deletion ├── S3 SSE-S3: encryption at rest ├── IAM: scoped credentials recommended └── AWS CLI: HTTPS enforced for all S3 operations
+Layer 1: Network ├── Security group: SSH restricted to operator IP ├── HTTP/HTTPS open (required for public website) └── Gunicorn bound to 127.0.0.1 only Layer 2: TLS ├── Let's Encrypt certificate (auto-renewal) ├── HTTP → HTTPS redirect (Nginx) └── HSTS implied by redirect Layer 3: Nginx ├── X-Frame-Options: DENY ├── X-Content-Type-Options: nosniff ├── Referrer-Policy: strict-origin-when-cross-origin ├── Dotfile access denied (blocks .git, .env) └── /api/ disallowed in robots.txt Layer 4: Application ├── Flask debug mode off by default (env-var gated) ├── SECRET_KEY via environment variable (secure random fallback) ├── flask-limiter: 10 req/min on all /api/* endpoints ├── Path traversal blocked: rejects '..' in image filenames ├── SRI integrity hashes on all CDN resources (KaTeX) ├── No user input to SQL queries (read-only web interface) ├── Parameterized SQL in all ingestion scripts └── NASA API key via environment variable Layer 5: Data ├── SQLite WAL mode (crash consistency) ├── Source provenance on every row ├── .gitignore excludes .db files and .env └── No PII in any data table Layer 6: Cloud ├── S3 bucket: all public access blocked ├── S3 versioning: protects against deletion ├── S3 SSE-S3: encryption at rest ├── IAM: scoped credentials recommended └── AWS CLI: HTTPS enforced for all S3 operations

 12.2 Secrets Inventory